PeakIndicators/Getting-Started-On-Azure-ML/Create-Compute-Instance.md

-# Create a compute instance
+# Create a Compute Instance

 One of the benefits of Azure Machine Learning is the ability to create cloud-based compute (*Compute Instances*) in a workspace to provide a development environment that is managed with all of the other assets in the workspace.
 These compute instances enable you to run experiments and training scripts at scale.